 Design Failure Mode and Effect Analysis (DFMEA)

-The effects and outcomes of failures,
+- Determines the effects and outcomes of failures

-provides a historical written record of the work performed.
+- Provides a historical written record of the work performed

 DFMEA is an ideal process for any sector where risk reduction and failure prevention are crucial, which includes: